-26This rule together with T- \wedge -I was shown unsound in the presence of imperative features by Davies and Pfenning [2000].
-27For instance, term $id = \lambda x$. x has both types Int \rightarrow Int and Bool \rightarrow Bool so by T- \wedge -I it would also have type (Int \rightarrow Int) \wedge (Bool \rightarrow Bool).
+29 For instance, term $id = \lambda x$. x has both types Int \rightarrow Int and Bool \rightarrow Bool so by T- \wedge -I it would also have type (Int \rightarrow Int) \wedge (Bool \rightarrow Bool).
 But by function distributivity and subsumption, this would allow typing id as (Int \vee Bool) \rightarrow (Int \wedge Bool) and thus typing id 0 (which reduces to 0) as Int \wedge Bool, breaking type preservation.

-28Funnily, MacQueen et al. reported at the time that "type-checking difficulties seem to make intersection and union awkward in practice; moreover it is not clear if there are any potential benefits from their use,"
+30 Funnily, MacQueen et al. reported at the time that "type-checking difficulties seem to make intersection and union awkward in practice; moreover it is not clear if there are any potential benefits from their use," clearly not anticipating their enduring popularity.

-29The first author of this paper has received emails from various people reimplementing Simple-sub [Parreaux 2020] and wanting to know how to add support for first-class union and intersection types, showing the enduring interest in these.
+31 The first author of this paper has received emails from various people reimplementing Simple-sub (Parreaux, 2020) and wanting to know how to add support for first-class union and intersection types, showing the enduring interest in these.